Kerteh F.C.

-Kerteh Football Club (Malay: Kelab Bola Sepak Kerteh), commonly referred to as Kerteh FC and nicknamed The Oilers, is a semi-professional association football club based in Kerteh, Terengganu, Malaysia.
-Founded in 2018, the club competes in the Terengganu Amateur League (TAL), which is part of the Malaysia M4 League, the fourth tier of the Malaysian football league system.
+Kerteh Football Club (Malay: Kelab Bola Sepak Kerteh), commonly referred to as Kerteh FC and nicknamed The Oilers, is a football club based in Kerteh, Terengganu, Malaysia.
+Founded in 2018, the club competes in the Terengganu Amateur League (TAL), which is part of the Malaysia A3 Community League, the fourth tier of the Malaysian football league system.

-The Oilers won the Terengganu Amateur League and TAL Cup in their debut season in 2019.
+The Oilers won the Terengganu Amateur League and TAL Cup in their debut season.
 Since its inception, Kerteh FC has had a fierce rivalry with Real Chukai FC, another Kemaman-based side.
-The rivalry between the two clubs has been dubbed the Kemaman Derby by supporters of both clubs.
+The rivalry between the two clubs has been dubbed as the Kemaman Derby by the supporters.

 History

 Beginnings

-Kerteh FC was unofficially founded in July 2017 by Syed Khairi Amier Syed Radzuan, Ramzan Ibrahim and Muhamad Badrrol Idris from Kerteh-based non-governmental organisation Gabungan Pemuda-Pemuda Islam (GAPPs), which organised various sports tournaments since 2008.
+Kerteh FC was initially founded in July 2017 by Syed Khairi Amier Syed Radzuan, Ramzan Ibrahim and Muhamad Badrrol Idris from Kerteh-based non-governmental organisation Gabungan Pemuda-Pemuda Islam (GAPPs), which organised various sports tournaments since 2008.

 Inaugural season and progress

-The team was officially formed on 25 September 2018 and competed in its first competitive match on 25 October 2019 in the Terengganu Amateur League.
-Under Kamal Rodiarjat's stewardship, the club won the league and cup in 2019, becoming the first fourth-division team in Terengganu to do a double and qualified for the 2020 Malaysia FA Cup.
+The club was officially formed on 25 September 2018 and had its first competitive match on 25 October 2019 in the Terengganu Amateur League.
+Under Kamal Rodiarjat's stewardship, the club won the league and cup in 2019, and qualified for the 2020 Malaysia FA Cup.

 The club made its FA Cup debut against Northern Lions FC in the preliminary stage, losing 2–0 at the Mak Chilli Stadium, Kemaman.

 Ownership and finances

 KAL Services Sdn.
 Bhd.

 The holding company of Kerteh Football Club, KAL Services Sdn.
 Bhd. is a special purpose vehicle (SPV) established to guarantee the financial sustainability and commercial growth of the club.
 Apart from the business of football, the company engages in other business activities related to the oil and gas, marine and construction industries, with all proceeds from revenues generated going towards the club.
-On 5 December 2020, the club announced that INKA Creative Agency, a creative agency based in Kuala Lumpur acquired 10% shares of the company.
+On 5 December 2020, the club announced that INKA Creative Agency based in Kuala Lumpur acquired 10% shares of the company.

 Financial statements and recognition

-Despite being a fourth-tier team, Kerteh FC is one of the few clubs in Malaysia that release financial statements to the public and is regarded as one of the most profitable football clubs in the country, earning praises from Football Association of Malaysia General Secretary Stuart Michael Ramalingam.
+Despite being a lower-tier club, Kerteh FC is regarded as one of the most profitable football clubs in the country, earning praises from the Football Association of Malaysia.

 The club recorded 20.9% in profit for the ending year of 2018.
 In 2019, Kerteh FC's revenue increased by 232.8%.
 The club also diversified its income sources, mainly through businesses which included oil and gas, soccer schools, match livestreaming, advertising, grassroots leagues, and merchandising.
 Despite the COVID-19 pandemic, the club managed to record a profit of 4% for the year ending in 2020.
 On 15 June 2020, Kerteh FC received an invitation to join the Malaysia External Trade Development Corporation (MATRADE) to share experiences, opinions and various technical and commercial information on community club development.